A diverse city in Northwest Texas with a rich history and a future that runs on innovation, agriculture and a sense of warm community.

 With flights to nearby Dallas, Phoenix, Las Vegas, Houston, and a few others, you can absolutely get a flight into Lubbock, which is the easiest way to arrive.

-The most popular way to get around is to rent a car, or you can take a taxi into Lubbock from the airport (but Lubbock, like all of Texas, is very much a car-friendly place where you’ll have the best time if you have your own wheels).
+The most popular way to get around is to rent a car (we use Discover Cars to find the best prices), or you can take a taxi into Lubbock from the airport (but Lubbock, like all of Texas, is very much a car-friendly place where you’ll have the best time if you have your own wheels).

 You can also fly into surrounding airports like Dallas or Oklahoma City and drive into Lubbock.